 - Payment and/or reimbursement for outstanding bills or bills that have been paid, traffic tickets, or loans.

 - Submit a final report of accomplishments and expenses within one year from grant award.
-A final report form will be sent to all AIFEP grantees.

 - Attend special events to celebrate and honor accomplishments of AIFEP recipients and supporters.